Authentic Tai Chi classes in

 -

 We initiate all movement from our Tan Tien.
-Ultimately, developing the ability to rest our mind in the Tan Tien helps us to feel more ‘centred’ ('focused')
+Ultimately, developing our ability to be 'centred' in our Tan Tien helps us to feel both 'flexible' and 'powerful'

 -